 2.01 Types of Services

-The Terms contained herein apply to all the Services which the Subscriber may subscribe from Comwave, including, for: (i) fixed fee, bundled minutes and unlimited long distance calling plans for residential/home purposes in those destinations designated by Comwave from time to time from a designated telephone number (collectively, the "Unlimited Programs" or individually an "Unlimited Program"); (ii) pay for use regular long distance calling plans to countries designated by Comwave from time to time other than those countries which the Subscriber has already subscribed for as part of the Unlimited Programs (the "Standard Program "); (iii) Internet Voice Over IP local phone service (Home Phone).
-The Subscriber may use the Services provided by Comwave for long distance calling or local calling provided that the Subscriber does so in compliance with all applicable laws and the terms herein.
+The Terms contained herein apply to all the Services which the Subscriber may subscribe from Comwave, including, for: (i) fixed fee, bundled minutes and unlimited long distance calling plans for residential, home and small business purposes in those destinations designated by Comwave from time to time from a designated telephone number (collectively, the "Unlimited Programs" or individually an "Unlimited Program"); (ii) pay for use regular long distance calling plans to countries designated by Comwave from time to time other than those countries which the Subscriber has already subscribed for as part of the Unlimited Programs (the "Standard Program "); (iii) Internet Voice Over IP local phone service (Home Phone); (iv) television and media streaming services including.
+The Subscriber may use the Services provided that the Subscriber does so in compliance with all applicable laws and the terms herein.
 The Subscriber acknowledges that he/she is the person authorized to subscribe for the Services.
 The Services may only be used by the Subscriber and all persons having the Subscriber's permission to use the Services.
-The Subscriber may only use the Services for voice telephone calls to landlines as the Services cannot be used for Internet connections, faxing or other data transmission without express written consent from Comwave.
-Comwave ePhone may include calling for a set annual fee to specific destinations.
-Calls to other destinations will be billed monthly at rates determined by Comwave from time-to-time.
+Telecommunication services may only be used to place phone calls and not to be used for data transmission without express written consent from Comwave.
+Calls to other destinations will be billed monthly at rates determined by Comwave from time-to-time and available on our website.

 2.02 Charges, Billing and Payment